jordantwells42/PalArt/README.md

 A fun Next.JS app for genearting cute painting or coloring prompts.

-(if you try really hard, you can make PalArt sound like Palette, hence the name...)
+(if you try really hard, and in a very bad British accent, you can make PalArt sound like Palette, hence the name...)